 Table of contents

-- Teething basics: What to expect the first year
+- Teething basics: What to expect in the first three years

 - Symptoms of teething